Need help deciding which class is right for your child?

 fifteen 30-minute classes

-- Wednesdays 6:15-6:45 pm at The Music Academy of North Carolina (Greensboro) with Miss Morgan
+- Tuesdays 6:30-7:00 pm at The Music Academy of North Carolina (Greensboro) - Miss Ashley

 fifteen 45-minute classes